LP-branching algorithms based on biased graphs: Biased graphs and the local LP

 \begin{theorem} Let $\Psi=(G=(V,E),\cB)$ be a biased graph, and let $v_0 \in V$ be the root vertex.
 Assume that we have access to a polynomial-time membership oracle for $\cB$, that for every simple cycle $C$ of $G$ can inform us whether $C \in \cB$ or not.
 Then there is a polynomial-time separation oracle for the local LP rooted in $v_0$. \end{theorem} \begin{proof} Let $x: V \to [0,1]$ be a fractional assignment, where we want to decide whether $x$ is feasible for the LP, i.e., we wish to decide whether there is a $v_0$-balloon $B$ such that $w(B)<1$ under $x$.
 Order the edges of $G$ as $E=\{e_1,\ldots,e_m\}$.
 We will associate with each edge $e_i \in E$ a tuple $(\ell_x(e_i), 2^i)$, and modify our distance measure to work componentwise over these tuples, and order distances over such tuples in lexicographical order.
 This is to deterministically simulate the perturbation of all weights by a random infinitesimal amount.
 Note that all paths and cycles (in fact, all sets of edges) have unique lengths in this way.
 In particular, for every vertex $u$ there is a unique shortest path $P_u$ from $v_0$ to $u$.
 Also observe that computations over these weights (and the computations of shortest paths) can be done in polynomial time.

 Assume that there is a balloon $B$ with $w(B)<1$.
 Then the modified weight of $B$ will be $(w(B), \alpha)$ for some $\alpha \in \N$, where clearly $w(B)<1$ still holds.
 Also note that Corollary~\ref{cor:balloons-twoshortest} still applies to the modified weights, since the proof consists only of additions and comparisons.
 Hence, if $B$ is the (unique) min-weight balloon under the modified weights, then $B$ can be decomposed into two shortest paths $P_u$, $P_v$ and an edge $uv$, so that $w(B)=\ell_x(P_u)+\ell_x(P_v)+\ell_x(uv)=z_x(u)+z_x(v)+\ell_x(uv)$.
 Since shortest paths are unique, we can find the components $P_u$, $P_v$ and $uv$ defining $B$, if starting from the edge $uv$.
 From these paths, it is easy to reconstruct the cycle $C$ and verify via an oracle query that $C \notin \cB$.
-By iterating the procedure over all edges $uv \in E$, we will find the min-weight balloon.
-(We also note that for any edge $uv \in E$, the pair of paths $P_u$ and $P_v$ either use the edge $uv$, so that one of them is a prefix of the other, or form a ``balloon shape'' with $uv$, i.e., a shared prefix path followed by a cycle.
-However, this observation is not required for the proof.) \maybeqed \end{proof}
+By iterating the procedure over all edges $uv \in E$, we will find the min-weight balloon. \maybeqed \end{proof}